Vector map of Xinjiang Uygur Autonomous Region, China

-Uyghur is the native language of over ten million people in Xinjiang and Central Asia.
-The Xinjiang Uyghur Autonomous Region occupies one sixth of China’s territory (nearly as large as Alaska).
-Significant communities of Uyghur-speakers are also located in Kazakhstan and Uzbekistan, and various other countries have Uyghur-speaking expatriate communities.
+Uyghur is the native language of 13.5 million people in Xinjiang, Central Asia and globally.
+The Xinjiang Uyghur Autonomous Region occupies one sixth of China’s territory (nearly as large as Alaska) and is the place most Uyghur people inhabit (about 11.8 million).
+Significant communities of Uyghur speakers are also located in Kazakhstan and Uzbekistan, and various other countries have Uyghur speaking expatriate communities.
+It is also estimated that around 9000-15000 Uyghur people now are living in the United States.

 Learning Uyghur is a gateway to the Turkic world and Central Asia.
 Non-profits, government, the military, and international companies are all interested in finding people who speak Uyghur.